-My dad was diagnosed with late stage pancreatic cancer in 2015, and in the summer of 2018, after a miraculous three years of treatments, surgeries, remissions and recurrences, it became clear that his body couldn't fight any longer, and that he would die very soon.
-I didn’t have children, and I wasn’t sure I was ready for children yet, but there was nothing sweeter than seeing him interact with kids, and when I realized that I’d never get to tell him when I one day became pregnant — would never get to see that specific joy on his round, expressive face — I threw away my half-finished birth control pack and bought a bottle of prenatal vitamins.
+My father was diagnosed with late stage pancreatic cancer in 2015, and in the summer of 2018, after a miraculous three years of treatments, surgeries, remissions and recurrences, it became clear that his body couldn't fight any longer.
+There was nothing sweeter than seeing my dad interact with children — the way he cradled my oldest friend's infant and called her "doll baby," the way he'd chase my young cousins around the house as they squealed with delight.
+I didn’t have children then, and I wasn’t sure I was ready for children yet, but when I realized that I’d never get to tell him when I one day became pregnant — would never get to see that specific joy on his round, expressive face — I threw away my half-finished birth control pack and bought a bottle of prenatal vitamins.
 One morning that August, four days before he died, I sat next to him on his bed as he prepared to swallow the panoply of pills that were managing his nausea, edema, and pain, and said to him, “Look, Dad.
 I’m taking my pills too.
 We can do it together.”
 I showed him the clearly labeled NatureMade bottle and slipped a folic acid tablet into my mouth, watching as it dawned on him what I meant.
 He was too weak to speak very loudly at that point, but he turned his face toward the ceiling, his eyes glossy with tears, and he managed to whisper, “I wish you so much good.
 I wish you so much good.”

-His death unmoored me.
+He was my best friend, the person who made me feel most anchored on this planet, and his death unmoored me even beyond what I'd expected.
 In the months that followed, my mind felt like the home of a hoarder, bursting with disorganized, toxic thoughts, and regrets—Had I spent enough time with him since his diagnosis?
 Did he understand how much I loved him?
 Did he feel at peace when he died?
 Was he in pain?
 For weeks, my eyes were rubbed so raw from crying that it looked like I’d been hit in the face.
 The only things that felt good were lying in beds and baths, eating nothing but sugar, and going on long bike rides, pumping my fury out through the pedals.

 A month after he died I turned 35, marking the first year of my life I’d spend without him.
 I was also, suddenly, the same age my mom had been when she’d gotten pregnant with my little sister, her third child.